awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ------
 #### [ \.NET ]

-When uploading an object using the AWS SDK for \.NET, you can request Amazon S3 to use an AWS KMS CMK by adding the `ServerSideEncryptionMethod` property as shown in the following request\.
+When uploading an object using the AWS SDK for \.NET, you can request Amazon S3 to use an AWS KMS key by adding the `ServerSideEncryptionMethod` property as shown in the following request\.

 ```
 PutObjectRequest putRequest = new PutObjectRequest